cybersecurity

 Products must meet 25 criteria, set by Tony Porter’s office, to qualify for certification – including:

-- Default passwords – to be changed on initial power-up, have strength indicator, do not allow insecure passwords
+Default passwords – to be changed on initial power-up, have strength indicator, do not allow insecure passwords

-- Hardcoded passwords – no hard-coded usernames and passwords
+Hardcoded passwords – no hard-coded usernames and passwords

-- Protocols and ports – only necessary protocols enabled, enabled ports documented, strategy to fix any identified vulnerabilities in place, appropriate notification scheme for fixes
+Protocols and ports – only necessary protocols enabled, enabled ports documented, strategy to fix any identified vulnerabilities in place, appropriate notification scheme for fixes

-- Encryption – appropriate encryption considered, HTTPS in use, TLS for communications, baseline encryption for data stored at rest
+Encryption – appropriate encryption considered, HTTPS in use, TLS for communications, baseline encryption for data stored at rest

-- ONVIF protocol – ONVIF disabled at bootup, video streaming disabled until new username and password created
+ONVIF protocol – ONVIF disabled at bootup, video streaming disabled until new username and password created

-- Remote access – remote access disabled by default, user consent required for vendor-controlled network services, no access to other connected network services, workstations and servers locked down
+Remote access – remote access disabled by default, user consent required for vendor-controlled network services, no access to other connected network services, workstations and servers locked down

-- Software patching and firmware upgrades – community resource in place for patches/upgrades, critical updates proactively notified, advisory service for user subscription
+Software patching and firmware upgrades – community resource in place for patches/upgrades, critical updates proactively notified, advisory service for user subscription

-- Penetration/fuzz testing – security testing process in place, vulnerable components and devices subject to development before live use
+Penetration/fuzz testing – security testing process in place, vulnerable components and devices subject to development before live use

-- IEEE 802.1x – Products are IEEE 802.1x capable
+IEEE 802.1x – Products are IEEE 802.1x capable

 The first Hikvision products to be certified under the Secure by Default requirements include:

-- Anti-corrosion camera series 5.6.0 firmware or above
+Anti-corrosion camera series 5.6.0 firmware or above

-- ATEX camera series 5.5.84 firmware or above
+ATEX camera series 5.5.84 firmware or above

-- DeepInView 7 camera series 5.6.0 firmware or above
+DeepInView 7 camera series 5.6.0 firmware or above

-- Fisheye camera series 5.5.73 firmware or above
+Fisheye camera series 5.5.73 firmware or above

-- Pro camera series 0+, 3.0 and 4.0 ranges v.5.6.0 firmware or above
+Pro camera series0+, 3.0 and 4.0 ranges v.5.6.0 firmware or above

-- Pan, tilt and zoom camera series 5.6.0 firmware or above
+Pan, tilt and zoom camera series 5.6.0 firmware or above

-- Thermal camera series 5.5.18 firmware or above
+Thermal camera series 5.5.18 firmware or above

-- Ultra camera 5 series 6.0 firmware or above
+Ultra camera 5 series 6.0 firmware or above

 “Installers and integrators should, where possible, offer products that are certified to the Secure by Default requirement,” said Gary Harmer, UK & Ireland sales director for Hikvision.
 “This offers them, and their customers, an assurance that those products are provided to them in the most hardened, cyber-security-optimal form possible, with default settings which provide minimal vulnerabilities on first use.”

-Discover the latest developments in the rapidly-evolving video surveillance sector. by downloading the 2022 Video Surveillance Report.
-Responses come from installers and integrators to consultants and heads of security, as we explore the latest trends including AI, software and hardware most in use, cyber security challenges, and the wider economic and geopolitical events impacting the sector!
-We also take a deep dive into how video surveillance is being used in healthcare, education, retail and logistics.
+Discover the latest developments in the rapidly-evolving video surveillance sector by downloading the 2023 Video Surveillance Report.
+Over 500 responses to our survey, which come from integrators to consultants and heads of security, inform our analysis of the latest trends including AI, the state of the video surveillance market, uptake of the cloud, and the wider economic and geopolitical events impacting the sector!

-Download for FREE to discover top industry insight around the latest innovations in cameras and video surveillance systems.
+Download for FREE to discover top industry insight around the latest innovations in video surveillance systems.

 Adam Bannister

-IFSEC Global | Security and Fire News and Resources
+IFSEC Insider | Security and Fire News and Resources

 Related Topics